Skip to content

 Verify

 Run xtna-util --status on a client behind the FortiGate.
-To confirm, take a brief packet capture on the FortiGate WAN interface filtered on the agent's UDP traffic: the source port observed on the outside should equal the agent's peering port shown in the management console under Assets → [select asset] → Edit → Advanced → Port.
+To confirm, take a brief packet capture on the FortiGate WAN interface filtered on the agent's UDP traffic: the source port observed on the outside should equal the agent's peering port shown in the Admin Console under Assets → [select asset] → Edit → Advanced → Port.
 If it differs, the FortiGate is rewriting it.

 Recommendation